Twistor memory: Permanent magnet twistor

-Twistor could be modified to produce a ROM that could be easily re-programmed.
+Twistors could be modified to produce a ROM that could be easily re-programmed.
 To do this, one-half of each solenoid loop was replaced with an aluminum card into which tiny vicalloy bar magnets were embedded.
-As the solenoids have to be complete circuits in order for current to flow through them, they were still inserted as folded sheets, but in this case the loop was inserted between the folds of twistor instead of around them.
+As the solenoids have to be complete circuits in order for current to flow through them, they were still inserted as folded sheets, but in this case the loop was inserted between the folds of the twistor instead of around them.
 This allowed the single sheet to act as one half of a solenoid loop for two folds of the twistor, above and below.
 To complete the loop, the card of magnets was placed on the other side of the twistor tape.

 Reads were performed by powering the solenoid to a point about half of that needed to produce a write.
 This field was "reflected" by the aluminum sheet, closing the loop, magnetically.
 The resulting field was greater than the write strength, causing the permalloy state to flip.
 If the bit was beside an unmagnetized bar magnet in the card, the field was not opposed and the flip caused a current pulse in the twistor wire, reading a "1".
 However, by magnetizing the bar at that bit, the bar magnet opposed the field being created by the solenoid current, causing it to be below the write strength, and preventing the flip.
 This read a "0".

 The permanent magnet twistor (PMT) was re-programmed by removing the plates and placing them over a custom writer.
 Vicalloy was used because it required much more power to re-magnetize than the permalloy tape, so that the system would never come close to re-setting the permanent magnets while in use in the memory system.
 The writer system used much larger currents that overcame this resistance.

 The PMT that was used in the 1ESS system used modules with 128 cards with 2818 magnets (for 64 44-bit words) on each.
 This produced a module with 8192 words (8 kibiwords).
 The complete store used 16 modules for a total of 131,072 words (128 kibiwords), equivalent to 720,896 8-bit bytes (704 KiB).